Skip to main content

 Despite the name, hairy cell leukemia (HCL) is sometimes considered to be a type of lymphoma.
 It is rare – about 700 people in the United States are diagnosed with it each year.
 Men are much more likely to get HCL than women, and the average age at diagnosis is around 50.

-The cells are small B lymphocytes with projections coming off them that give them a “hairy” appearance.
+The cancer cells are small B lymphocytes with projections coming off them that give them a “hairy” appearance.
 They are typically found in the bone marrow, spleen, and in the blood.

 Hairy cell leukemia is slow-growing, and some people may never need treatment.
 An enlarging spleen or low blood cell counts (due to cancer cells invading the bone marrow) are the usual reasons to begin treatment.
 If treatment is needed, it’s usually very effective.